arjitc/DumpSQL/README.md

 If the database isnt getting SCP'd to the remote server you have set, then do this,
 > scp any_file_here remote_user@remote_host

-You'll then get someting like
+You'll then get someting like,

-> The authenticity of host 'xx.xxxx.xxx (xxx.xxx.xxx.xxx)' can't be established.
+    The authenticity of host 'xx.xxxx.xxx (xxx.xxx.xxx.xxx)' can't be established.
-> RSA key fingerprint is xxxxxxxxxxxxx.
+    RSA key fingerprint is xxxxxxxxxxxxx.
-> Are you sure you want to continue connecting (yes/no)? yes
+    Are you sure you want to continue connecting (yes/no)? yes
-> Warning: Permanently added 'xx.xxxx.xxx,xxx.xxx.xxx.xxx' (RSA) to the list of known hosts.
+    Warning: Permanently added 'xx.xxxx.xxx,xxx.xxx.xxx.xxx' (RSA) to the list of known hosts. root@xxx.xxx.xxx.xxx's password:
->root@xxx.xxx.xxx.xxx's password:

 Now, just exit it by hitting CTRL + C and then try sh dump.sh agian.